lambdaclass/sgx_with_rust_playground/README.md

 cargo run +nightly --target x86_64-fortanix-unknown-sgx
 ```

-- The `+nightly` option shouldn't be necessary if the default toolchain is already nightly.
+The `+nightly` option shouldn't be necessary if the default toolchain is already nightly.
-- The `--target x86_64-fortanix-unknown-sgx` option shouldn't be necessary because of the lines in `.cargo/config`, but are here in case emphasize that it's not necessary to make the `.cargo` directory